This post may contain affiliate links. Please read our disclosure policy.

 Nutrition information.

-Nutrition information is per muffin, including chocolate chips and excluding the crumble topping.
-It is approximate and provided as a courtesy but is not considered reliable.
+Nutrition information is approximate per muffin, including chocolate chips and excluding the crumble topping.

 Nutrition